About The Event

 Attendees will be eligible to receive AIA Continuing Education Credits.

-Registration includes the Opening Reception on the evening of Wednesday, March 19, the Opening Keynote session on the morning of Thursday, March 20, 2025, the Friday Closing Keynote and Reception on Friday, March 21, 2025, as well as the paper sessions and provided box lunches on Thursday, March 20, 2025 and Friday, March 21, 2025.
+General Admission Registration includes the Opening Reception on the evening of Wednesday, March 19, the Opening Keynote session on the morning of Thursday, March 20, 2025, the Friday Closing Keynote and Reception on Friday, March 21, 2025, as well as the paper sessions and provided box lunches on Thursday, March 20, 2025 and Friday, March 21, 2025.
+Single-Day Admission only includes the events listed for that day of registration.

 REGISTRATION FOR THE WORKSHOP AND TOURS ARE ADDITIONAL UNLESS OTHERWISE NOTED.